FullLifeGames/BattleHelper/README.md

 1) Install the Tampermonkey addon here: [Tampermonkey Homepage](https://www.tampermonkey.net/index.php?ext=dhdg)
 2) Select the `BattleHelper` asset in this repo found under [Releases](https://github.com/FullLifeGames/BattleHelper/releases)
-   * This contains the `battlehelper.js` which contains the source code needed
+   * This downloads the `battlehelper.js` which contains the source code needed
 3) Open the `battlehelper.js` with an editor and copy the source code
 4) Open Tampermonkey in your browser and click the `Add Script` tab (icon with a plus symbol)
 5) Paste the source into the script window and hit save